amycartwright/Amy-Cartwright/DIWS/creativeProcess.md

 ## Creating the Piece

 Dancers In White, Standing is the first practical exploration into what has previously been a largely theoretical research path into Artificial Intelligence (AI) and dance performance.
-I am Interested in exploring the non-human within dance performance and so decided to focus this project into finding a way to create a dance performance that included non-human performers.
+I am interested in exploring the non-human within dance performance and so decided to focus this project into finding a way to create a dance performance that included non-human performers.

 A large challenge in creating a non-human performer is the audience.
 Often live performances rely on the audience’s ability to relate to the human performer and much of this relationship comes from shared sensory experiences.
 It is therefore natural that humans find it much harder to relate to non-human objects, an experience that is only intensified when the object is also a non-anthropomorphic.